MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal-plugin.md

 ms.assetid: 82ab5fc9-3a7f-4d9e-9882-077ccfdd0ec9
 title: Write a custom plugin for device portal
-description: Learn how to write a UWP app that uses the Windows Device Portal to host a web page and provide diagnostic information. ms.date: 03/24/2017 ms.topic: article
+description: Learn how to write a UWP app that uses the Windows Device Portal to host a web page and provide diagnostic information. ms.date: 07/06/2020 ms.topic: article
 keywords: windows 10, uwp, device portal ms.localizationpriority: medium
 ---

 # Write a custom plugin for Device Portal

-Learn how to write a UWP app that uses th Windows Device Portal to host a web page and provide diagnostic information.
+Learn how to write a UWP app that uses the Windows Device Portal to host a web page and provide diagnostic information.

-Starting with the Creators Update, you can use Device Portal to host your app's diagnostic interfaces.
-This article covers the three pieces needed to create a DevicePortalProvider for your app – the appxmanifest changes, setting up your app’s connection to the Device Portal service, and handling an incoming request.
-A sample app is also provided to get started (Coming soon) .
+Starting with Windows 10 Creators Update (version 1703, build 15063), you can use Device Portal to host your app's diagnostic interfaces.
+This article covers the three pieces needed to create a DevicePortalProvider for your app – the [application package manifest](https://docs.microsoft.com/uwp/schemas/appxpackage/appx-package-manifest) changes, setting up your app’s connection to the [Device Portal service](/windows/uwp/debug-test-perf/device-portal), and handling an incoming request.

 ## Create a new UWP app project
-In this guide, we'll create everything in one solution for simplicity.

-In Microsoft Visual Studio 2019, create a new UWP app project.
-Go to File > New > Project and select Blank App (Windows Universal) for C#, and then click Next.
-In the Configure your new project dialog box.
-Name the project "DevicePortalProvider" and then click Create.
+In Microsoft Visual Studio, create a new UWP app project.
+Go to **File > New > Project** and select **Blank App (Windows Universal) for C#**, and then click **Next**.
+In the **Configure your new project** dialog box.
+Name the project "DevicePortalProvider" and then click **Create**.
 This will be the app that contains the app service.
-Ensure that you choose "Windows 10 Creators Update (10.0; Build 15063)" to support.
-You may need to update Visual Studio or install the new SDK - see [here](https://blogs.windows.com/buildingapps/2017/04/05/updating-tooling-windows-10-creators-update/) for details.
+You may need to update Visual Studio or install the latest [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk/).

-## Add the devicePortalProvider extension to your package.appxmanifest file
+## Add the devicePortalProvider extension to your application package manifest

 You will need to add some code to your *package.appxmanifest* file in order to make your app functional as a Device Portal plugin.
 First, add the following namespace definitions at the top of the file.
 Also add them to the `IgnorableNamespaces` attribute.

 ```xml